samsoneko/pyDATR/README.md

 # pyDATR
-An implementation of the DATR language in Python 3
+A simple reimplementation of the DATR language in Python 3